Skip to content

 What is res judicata?

-The doctrine, which derives from the Latin of “a matter judged,” is designed to prohibit parties from relitigating a claim or a defense of something that has already been decided.
-The idea is meant to ensure the finality of judgments and conserve judicial resources.
+The doctrine, which derives from the Latin of “a matter judged”, is designed to prohibit parties from relitigating a claim or a defense of something that has already been adjudicated.
+The idea of res judicata emerged from the English common law and is meant to ensure the finality of judgments and conserve judicial resources.
 Additionally, the repeated litigation of an already adjudicated matter is generally not in the public’s best interest.

-Conventional wisdom says one judicial contest should be enough for litigants to make their claims or mount a defense.
-This is critical as the amount of judicial work has increased in recent years.
+Conventional wisdom says that one judicial contest should be enough for litigants to make their claims or put forward a defense.
+This is critical as the amount of judicial work has increased significantly in recent years.

 What are the three elements of res judicata?